Preassume/4883-PT-Riddle/Assignments/P900/README.md

 - There are three patterns for walls of length 3.
 How many patterns can you find for a wall of length 4?
 And, for a wall of length 5?

 It turns out that the number of unique brick patterns corresponds to the Fibonacci sequence.
-Thus, the solution for n bricks is the simply the nth fibonacci number.
+The brick wall solutions start at the third number in the Fibonacci Sequence, which is a 1.
+Thus, the solution can be determined by simply continuing this sequence for each number of bricks.

 ### Files